anhphan2705/CMPSC-131/HW/SSN/README.txt

-Yo you guys should put the ssn.py file and info.txt file in the same folder otherwise, it wont run
+Yo you guys MUST put the ssn.py file and info.txt file in the same folder otherwise, it wont run